 Sandra S. Clark grew up in Manhattan, Kansas, where her father was a history professor at Kansas State University.
 Her B.A. and M.A. in history are from Michigan State University.
 She began her history career teaching Canadian and American history at Plattsburg State University College of New York and Michigan State.
 She interrupted her work on her PhD dissertation in the history of Canadian-American relations to become an editor and speechwriter for the Canadian Embassy in Washington, D.C, in 1975.
 She returned to Michigan as editor of Michigan History Magazine in 1979.
-She was deputy director of Travel Michigan for three years before she became director of the Michigan Historical Center in September 1991.
+She was deputy director of Travel Michigan for three years before she became director of the Michigan History Center in September 1991.
 Her professional service has included terms as president of the American Association for State and Local History, the Michigan Museums Association and the Automobile National Heritage Area.
 She was the 2009 recipient of the Michigan Historic Preservation Network Leadership Award, the 2017 Michigan Museum’s Association President’s Award, and the 2019 American Association for State and Local History Award of Distinction.

-Jim Ristine, a historic preservationist and art historian, is the founder and owner of Great Lakes Art Services of Leland, Michigan, as well as a licensed building contractor.
-He graduated with degrees in art history and religion from Denison University and in art history and museology from the University of Minnesota, and is currently pursuing graduate work in historic preservation at Eastern Michigan University.
+Jim Ristine a historic preservationist and art historian is the founder and owner of Great Lakes Art Services of Leland, Michigan, as well as a licensed building contractor.
+He graduated with degrees in art history and religion from Denison University and in art history and museology from the University of Minnesota, and pursued graduate work in historic preservation at Eastern Michigan University.
 After curating at several museums in the Twin Cities, including the Minnesota Museum of Art, Jim founded Great Lakes Art Services in Milwaukee in 1987, which he relocated to Leland in 1989.
-Jim is a founding member of the Board of Directors of the Michigan Legacy Art Park in Thompsonville and serves on the Board of Preserve Historic Sleeping Bear and the Leelanau Community Cultural Center.
+Jim is a founding member of the Board of Directors of the Michigan Legacy Art Park in Thompsonville and a former member of the Boards of Preserve Historic Sleeping Bear and the Leelanau Community Cultural Center.